edmarkovich/edmarkovich.github.io/concepts/principles.md

 How do we know what's good and what principles to accept?
 As I said, can the principle at least claim to be timeless and universal?
 In our example, physical fitness has been considered a virtue for millenia across cultures, and it's hard to imagine a situation in which being sick and out of shape is better than being halthy and fit.
 So we find it acceptable to accept that fitness is good as a meta principle and then have principles for increasing daily fitness in our repertoire.

+Operating on principles makes it more likely that we're aligned with the [laws](laws_of_physics.md) that underly how everything works.